 The “Donny & Marie” set?
 Sorry, we couldn’t see it because it was being used.

 There is far too much “walking past” and not enough “going in” to suit me...

-From there, we followed the north wall west, past a two-story apartment building of sorts that our guide said was once used as a kind of dormitory for performers, complete with matrons who stood guard to prevent fraternization between male and female employees.
+From there, we followed the north wall west, past a two-story apartment building of sorts that our guide said was once used as a kind of dormitory for performers, complete with matrons who stood guard to prevent fraternization between male & female employees.

 Passing a former schoolhouse for child performers and a rehearsal hall where Astaire used to practice his dance moves, we finally went inside for one of the more interesting stops on the tour: the scoring studio, where they record the background music for movies (and other things.)

 First they showed us the modern, glassed-in control room, full of electronic keyboards; then we stepped back in time a bit, as we entered the actual recording studio, a bare-wood-walled room where they say the acoustics are so outstanding that they haven’t painted it in decades - for fear of disturbing the audio magic.
-According to our guide, the room is booked for years in advance, and Whitney Houston refuses to record anywhere else.
+According to our guide, the room is booked for years in advance, and Whitney Houston refused to record anywhere else.

 (My friend says that on his earlier tour they skipped this scoring studio because it was being used...)

 We also went paid a visit to the wardrobe department, where we saw original costumes (on dummies) from movies like “My Best Friend’s Wedding” and “Zorro”, as well as more mundane costumes (from current TV shows) on racks being tended by the staff.

 journey through the “industrial” portion of the studio - strolling down

 alleys past one giant, barn-like sound stage after another.